 CBD User's Manual: How to Use CBD for Maximum Therapeutic Benefit

-THC is the stuff that gets you high; and CBD (cannabidiol) is the stuff that makes you feel better.
-This post from Alternet presents a CBD User’s Manual for patients that contains everything you need to know about marijuana’s most medicinal molecule.
+THC is the cannabinoid that almost certainly gets you high.
+CBD (cannabidiol) is the cannabinoid that apparently makes you feel better.
+This CBD User’s Manual contains everything one needs to know about marijuana’s most potentially medicinal molecules.

 What is CBD?

 Cannabidiol, or CBD, is a non-intoxicating component of the cannabis plant with enormous therapeutic potential.
 Although CBD doesn’t make people feel high like THC does, it’s causing quite a buzz among scientists, health professionals and medical marijuana patients who are using CBD-rich products to assist in the successful treatment of a wide range of conditions.
 Some common conditions CBD has been used to try and help with include chronic pain, cancer, Crohn’s, diabetes, rheumatoid arthritis, PTSD, cardiovascular disease, anxiety, antibiotic-resistant infections, multiple sclerosis, and schizophrenia.

 Academic research centers in the United States and elsewhere are currently studying the effects of CBD therapy on many health conditions, including the ones mentioned above.
 Scientists refer to CBD as a sort of all-encompassing compound because it confers therapeutic benefits in many different ways while tapping into how we function physiologically and biologically on a deep level.
 Extensive pre-clinical research and some clinical studies have shown that CBD has strong antioxidant, anti-inflammatory, anticonvulsant, antidepressant, antipsychotic, antitumoral, and neuroprotective qualities.